 Unlike the baby blues, Postpartum Depression is more intense, and does not usually go away on its own.
 It is not easy, however, to always tell the two conditions apart.
 This is because at the onset, Postpartum Depression presents similarly to the baby blues.
 The two conditions share some of the symptoms, making it harder for many new moms to distinguish the two.

 The key difference between the baby blues and Postpartum Depression lies in the severity and how long the condition lasts.
 The Postpartum Support International website highlights that the symptoms of Postpartum Depression begin after birth, and may last up to one year postpartum.
-Unlike baby blues which are mild and last up to two weeks, Postpartum Depression is more intense and lasts up to a year after birth (and often longer if undiagnosed or untreated).
+Unlike baby blues which are mild and last up to two weeks, Postpartum Depression is more intense and lasts up to a year after birth.

 What are the symptoms of Postpartum Depression?